TritonDataCenter/rfd/rfd/0005/README.md

    entries to the sdc-changefeed API in order of entry.
 The agent will mark and sweep entries to ensure durability and delivery.

- * The listner-agent provides client functionality for registering as a listener with sdc-changefeed and a lightweight HTTP endpoint for receiving change feed notifications.
+ * The listener-agent provides client functionality for registering as a listener with sdc-changefeed and a lightweight HTTP endpoint for receiving change feed notifications.